Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

-Below, we describe the conceptual basis of Krylov and spread complexity, and how to compute these quantities.
-We will present numerical methods, analytical results in systems with a lot of symmetry, and a general analytical formula relating the density of states of a system to its Lanczos coefficients.
-We will also present a formula for the correlations in the Lanczos coefficients of Random Matrix Theories.
-Along the way, we will relate these ideas to Nielsen complexity, and describe applications to the study of chaos and integrability.
+Below, we review the background for Krylov and spread complexities, and explain how to compute these quantities.
+We present numerical methods, analytical results in systems with a lot of symmetry, and a general analytical formula relating the density of states of a system to its Lanczos coefficients.
+We also present a formula for the correlations in the Lanczos coefficients of Random Matrix Theories.
+Along the way, we relate these ideas to Nielsen complexity, and describe applications to the study of chaos and integrability.
 In the next Section, devoted to holography, we will describe a precise relationship between the length of wormholes in the two-dimensional JT gravity, and the spread complexity of the Thermofield Double state of the dual SYK model, see Sec.~\ref{ssec:holo_matching_2d}.
 Readers may also wish to consult the excellent recent review \cite{Nandy:2024htc}.